-- 16.b.
-All spray-applied coatings must be applied using air assisted airless spray gun technology.
-The permittee may use an equivalent spray coating application technology that is demonstrated to achieve a transfer efficiency comparable to air assisted airless spray coating application technology for which written approval has been obtained from LRAPA prior to use. - 16.c.
-The permittee must ensure that storage containers used for VOC-containing materials are kept closed at all times except when adding or removing material. - 17.
-The permittee must prepare and update, as needed, an Inspection and Maintenance Plan (I&M Plan) for the spray coating operations.
-If the I&M Plan is updated, the permittee must submit the updated copy to LRAPA for review.
-If LRAPA determines the plan is deficient, LRAPA may require the permittee to amend the plan.
-At minimum, the I&M Plan must include inspection schedules for each spray booth and the associated dry filters used to control overspray from the spray coating operations.
+- c.
+All manual spray gun system cleaning must be done so that an atomized mist or spray of gun cleaning solvent and paint residue is not created outside of a container that collects used gun cleaning solvent. - d.
+The permittee must ensure and certify that all personnel, including contract personnel, who spray apply surface coatings, are trained in the proper spray application of surface coatings and the proper setup and maintenance of spray equipment. - e.
+The permittee must ensure that storage containers used for VOC-containing materials are kept closed at all times except when adding or removing material. - 11.
+The permittee must prepare and update, as needed, an Inspection and Maintenance Plan (I&M Plan) for the paint booth operations.
+The permittee must submit a copy of the I&M Plan to LRAPA for review upon request.
+If LRAPA determines the I&M Plan is deficient, LRAPA may require the permittee to amend the plan.
+At minimum, the I&M Plan must include inspection schedules for the paint booth and the associated dry filters used to control overspray.
 The I&M Plan must identify procedures for recording the date and time of any inspections, identification of the equipment inspected, the results of the inspection, and the actions taken if repairs or maintenance are necessary.
 [LRAPA 32-007(1)]